Ernest Nathan Morial: Mayorship

 Most of Morial's achievements occurred in his first term as mayor.
 Expanding upon the efforts of his predecessor Moon Landrieu, Morial redoubled the city's commitment to affirmative action in hiring city workers and introduced minority hiring quotas for city contractors.
-The proportion of black employees on the city's workforce increased from 40% in 1977 to 53% in 1985 under Morial's tenure.
-Under Morial's administration the number of black officers in the NOPD was increased to make up one third of the force.
-But continued incidents of police brutality—most notably the police killing of four blacks in Algiers in 1980—damaged Morial's reputation in the black community.
+The proportion of Black employees on the city's workforce increased from 40% in 1977 to 53% in 1985 under Morial's tenure.
+Under Morial's administration the number of black officers in the NOPD was increased to make up one-third of the force.
+Continued incidents of police brutality, most notably the police killing of four Black residents in Algiers in 1980, damaged Morial's reputation in the Black community.

-Morial was responsible for getting federal Urban Development Action Grant (UDAG) funding for several major projects, including Canal Place and the Jax Brewery development in the French Quarter.
+Morial was responsible for obtaining federal Urban Development Action Grant (UDAG) funding for several major projects, including Canal Place and the Jax Brewery development in the French Quarter.
 He continued to support previous mayor Moon Landrieu’s emphasis on tourism and tried to diversify the economy by developing the Almonaster-Michoud Industrial District in New Orleans East, now called the New Orleans Regional Business Park.
 Downtown New Orleans underwent an impressive building boom, with multiple office towers constructed to house the headquarters, or large regional offices, for companies such as Freeport-McMoRan, Pan American Life Insurance, Exxon, Chevron, Gulf Oil, Amoco, Mobil, Murphy Oil and Texaco.

 By the mid-1980s these firms, with other large employers, such as Royal Dutch Shell, Louisiana Land and Exploration and McDermott International, employed thousands of white collar workers downtown, with thousands more employed by others providing services to them.
-Due to a multitude of factors, including the Oil Bust (1986), inexorable corporate mergers and downsizings, and less-than-effective support from subsequent administrations' economic development departments, none of these firms, or their successors, maintain a large presence in New Orleans today—apart from Shell and Pan American Life Insurance.
+Due to a multitude of factors, including the Oil Bust (1986), inexorable corporate mergers and downsizings, and less-than-effective support from subsequent administrations' economic development departments, none of these firms, or their successors, maintain a large presence in New Orleans today, apart from Shell and Pan American Life Insurance.

-Morial won his second term in a March 1982 runoff election with fellow Democrat, Ron Faucheux, a young white Democratic member of the Louisiana House of Representatives from New Orleans East.
+Morial won his second term in a March 1982 runoff election with fellow Democrat, Ron Faucheux, a Democratic member of the Louisiana House of Representatives from New Orleans East.
 Morial prevailed, 100,703 votes (53.2 percent) to Faucheux's 88,583 (46.8 percent).
 Faucheux later became a nationally known political consultant and pundit.

 By Morial's second term the city's economy was slowing and increased conflict with the City Council led to a decrease in the ability of the Morial administration to govern effectively.
-The 1984 World's Fair, which transpired midway through Morial's second term, was an embarrassing financial debacle that was negatively remarked upon nationally.
+The 1984 Louisiana World Exposition, which occurred midway through Morial's second term, was an embarrassing financial debacle that was negatively remarked upon nationally.
 The World's Fair declared bankruptcy while still operating and failed to pay many contractors, mortally wounding numerous New Orleans–based design and construction companies.
-More generally, the financial failure of the World's Fair severely undermined the community's morale and ominously presaged the hard times of 1986's Oil Bust.
+More generally, the financial failure of the World's Fair undermined the community's morale and ominously presaged the hard times of the 1980s oil glut.